-- Section 552.1175 of the Government Code allows individuals covered by that section to withhold personal information contained in records maintained by a governmental body. - Candidate applications containing personal information should be redacted if the individual has opted to restrict access to the information and has provided appropriate notice. - Individual may opt to keep the information confidential after a public information request has been received.
+- Section 552.1175 of the Government Code allows individuals covered by that section to withhold personal information contained in records maintained by a governmental body. - Candidate applications containing personal information should be redacted if the individual has opted to restrict access to the information and has provided appropriate notice. - The individual may opt to keep the information confidential after a public information request has been received. - See Form 2-67 (Request for Confidentiality for Candidates under Texas Government Code)